 3. Develop Your Web Design Pitch

 Now that you have a list of clients, what’s next?
-Pitching website design services requires more finesse than when you’re selling any other digital marketing service because web design is highly-collaborative in nature.
+Marketing your web design business requires more finesse than when you’re selling any other digital marketing service because web design is highly-collaborative in nature.

-In my years of being a web professional, I always go back to these pointers when developing a pitch and helping partners know how to sell web design services more effectively:
+In my years of being a web professional, I always go back to specific pointers when developing a pitch and helping partners know how to sell website design services more effectively.

 Selling your web design service as a freelancer or as an agency has its fair share of challenges, but convincing clients they need a website adds another load to your work.
 You can’t just jump into the pitch and expect to close a client — you need to show them the value of web design.